Clorabase/CloroPush/README.md

+## ⚠️DEPRECATED : NO LONGER WORKING
+The push messaging service was hosted on the Heroku free tier, since Heroku has ended support for free usage, all the APIs and services running on that are shutdown permanently.

 # CloroPush ~ a simple messaging protocol

 Cloropush messaging protocol is designed to be simple for simple uses.
 This can be used in chating app, when there is a new message or notification.
 In games, for any realtime event or in any application which requires to deliver realtime & offline messages to the client.
 The best thing is that you don't need a **server for this** to setup.